TheMispeled/contest/README.md

-Here are the web related projects
+Here are the web related projects.
+Website at https://themispeled.github.io/contest/

 **Using spcesim contest edition forever.**